-Mentally Healthy Schools, offers primary schools access to quality-assured information, advice and resources to support their pupils' mental health.
+Mentally Healthy Schools offers schools access to information, advice and resources to support their pupils' mental health.

 What the site covers

-Mentally Healthy Schools provides a range of expert and practical information and resources to help all primary school staff understand, promote and deal confidently with children's mental wellbeing.
+Mentally Healthy Schools provides a range of expert and practical information and resources to help all school staff understand, promote and deal confidently with children's mental well-being.

-- Teaching resources: focuses on schools' abilities to promote and build your pupils' good mental health with a range of quality-assured teaching resources.
+- Resource library: provides a range of resources available to build schools' abilities to promote and build pupils' good mental health with a range of quality-assured teaching resources